mblance/data-trial/README.md

 **Please read this entire README before you begin**

 Some proficiency with Git, Python, Django, and your terminal is assumed.
 No proficiency with Docker is assumed but it is suggested that you read [this](https://docs.docker.com/engine/docker-overview/) to get familiar with the vocabulary.
+If using Windows you may have an easier time doing this task within a Linux VM.

 ### Overview